 - Power consumption is falling

 This combination allows low cost, low power, communicating devices to be everywhere.
-In just 1 year, the projected growth doubled from $1T in 2020 to $2T in 2020.
+In just one year, the projected growth doubled from $1T in 2020 to $2T in 2020.

 Electronics Design for the IoT